 “The social science theory of rape is based on empirically erroneous, even mythological, ideas about human development, behavior, and psychology.
 It contradicts fundamental knowledge about evolution.
 It fails to yield a coherent, consistent, progressive body of knowledge.
 The literature it has produced is largely political rather than scientific…

 “Most people don’t know much about why humans have the desires, emotions, and values that they have, including those that cause rape.
 This is because most people lack any understanding of the ultimate (that is, evolutionary) causes of why humans are the way they are.
-This lack of understanding has severely limited people’s knowledge of the exact proximate (immediate) causes of rape, thus limiting the ability of concerned people to change the behavior.
+This lack of understanding has severely limited people’s knowledge of the exact proximate (immediate) causes of rape, thus limiting the ability of concerned people to change their behavior.

 “For 25 years, attempts to prevent rape have not only failed to be informed by an evolutionary approach; they have been based on explanations designed to make ideological statements rather than to be consistent with scientific knowledge of human behavior.